massung/quickdoc/README.md

 # QuickDoc

 The `quickdoc` package is a text markup implementation that is designed for simplicity, unambiguity, and to be aesthetically pleasing when rendered.
-It steals mostly from [Creole](http://www.wikicreole.org/) and [MakeDoc](http://www.rebol.net/docs/makedoc.html), but also adds features that I've wanted (e.g. meta tags, CSV tables, aligned images) and removes things as well.
+It steals mostly from [Creole](http://www.wikicreole.org/) and [MakeDoc](http://www.rebol.net/docs/makedoc.html), but also adds features that I've wanted (e.g. meta tags, CSV tables, aligned images, embedded videos) and removes things as well.

 The initial implementation is written in Common Lisp using [LispWorks](http://www.lispworks.com), but there's nothing about the QuickDoc markup that is specific to Lisp.